You have a great Podcast, awesome content and an amazing guest lineup. But the real challenge is your podcast is not

 Give them the down and dirty!

 Provide a summary of your individual episodes (preferably no more than a paragraph), and more detailed show notes, because this is an absolute must for creating a positive, well-rounded experience.
 Even better for the viewer- have content time stamps for podcasts longer than 10-15 minutes.

 Many more ways to connect

 You can go a step further, and use the show notes to make a business case for your expertise and freebies that you offer.
-Or in other words, showcase how else your business can help your audience and capitalize on it.
+Or in other words, use smart podcast design by showcasing how else your business can help your audience and capitalize on it.
 Creative Biz Rebellion does it in a simple & impactful way.
 (Image below)

 Missing website and host info

 Don’t you want them to check your work out?

 Sometimes your audience finds you on say, Apple podcast.
 But your website is not mentioned in it.
 Why should you lose any opportunity to share everything about you?
 Instead, make it easier for customers to interact with your business in myriad ways.
 The Marie Forleo Podcast offers an easy link to their website in their Apple Podcast descriptor.

 No social share options